 Stapleford History Society was formed with the aim of promoting public interest in local heritage.
 The group meets on alternate months throughout the year to hear a range of talks of local and more general historical interest.

 A comprehensive archive of material, covering diverse aspects of village life during the earlier part of the 20th century, was kindly donated to the Society.
-A sub group of members regularly meet with the aim of cataloguing, and digitising, all of the data.
+A sub group of members regularly meet with the aim of cataloguing the archive.

 On the last morning we found the Roclincourt Military Cemetery, quite a small cemetery within the village and a few miles north of Arras.
 It was here that Leonard Bodily was buried having been blown up in his tank, aged 30, on September 8th 1917.
 Leonard had grown up in another small village, Everdon, near Daventry, Northants, the 7th of 9 children and a younger brother of my Grandmother Leah.
 He was married to Annie Crowder but had no children.
 Leonard was a Royal Engineer and on his gravestone is written: